dib-lab/dib_rotation/doc/05_starting_with_data.md

 ```

 Then, we can download the data into our `raw_data` directory with `wget`.
-`wget` stands for web get, and (unsurprisingly) the command download files from across the internet.
+`wget` stands for web get, and is a command to download files from Web sites.

 ```
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR197/008/SRR1976948/SRR1976948_1.fastq.gz